-- Remaining at home, assisted and cared for by family
+Remaining at home, assisted and cared for by family

 Allowing an individual with dementia to continue living in their own home is beneficial as it allows them to maintain a comparatively independent lifestyle within the comfort and security of familiar surroundings.
 However, for the family and friends of someone living with dementia, providing appropriate care themselves whenever it is needed can be physically, mentally and emotionally challenging.
 With no formal training of caring for a person with dementia, a partner, family member or friend who adopts the role of primary carer may be subjected to levels of stress which can be harmful to their own health.

-Under a system of hourly care, the individual living with dementia remains in their own home and is visited periodically by a professional carer who understands their requirements and can provide additional support with a range of personal care or domestic duties.
+Under a system of hourly care, the individual living with dementia remains in their own home and is visited periodically by a professional carer who understands their requirements and can provide additional support with a range of personal care and domestic duties.
 The frequency of visits might vary from once or twice each day to once a week depending upon the needs of the person with dementia.

-Hourly care can be beneficial in the early stages of dementia but as circumstances change it becomes more difficult to determine the best time for a carer to visit and the frequency of those visits.
+Hourly care can be beneficial in the early stages of dementia but as circumstances change, it becomes more difficult to determine the best time for a carer to visit and the frequency of those visits.
 The family of the person with dementia must consider what might happen during the periods when the carer is not present; fires, accidents, unattended wandering, not eating properly, exposure to financial abuse or burglary and general safety are all potential concerns.

 A live-in carer is a trained and qualified care professional who will reside in the home of the person living with dementia for anything up to seven days each week.
 Live-in care for dementia is an excellent option as it means that a carer is always on hand to assist and safeguard a person with dementia and provide valuable companionship.
-Family and friends have the reassurance that their loved one is receiving the care and support the need as and when they need it, and that the risk of accidents is minimal.
+Family and friends have the reassurance that their loved one is receiving the care and support they need as and when they need it, and that the risk of accidents is minimal.

-Those considering live-in care for a partner or relative with dementia should be aware that there are numerous providers, each of which may differ in the quality of care that they provide.
+Those considering live-in care for a partner or relative with dementia should be aware that there are numerous providers, each of which may differ in the type and quality of care that they provide.
 Time should be taken to choose a live-in care provider which not only offers the standards of care you require but which is also well-established, is regulated by the Care Quality Commission (CQC) and ideally a member of the United Kingdom Home Care Association (UKHCA), and which can also supply excellent testimonials and references.

-- Residence in a care home
+Residence in a care home

 There are many care homes of widely varying quality which cater for people with dementia and which offer a comfortable and safe living environment staffed by suitably trained and qualified carers.
-It should be borne in mind that care homes do not generally employ qualified medics; when medical assistance is needed it is usually called in from external sources which may be on standby for emergencies.
+It should be borne in mind that care homes do not generally employ qualified nurses; when medical assistance is needed it is usually called in from external sources which may be on standby for emergencies.

-- Residence in a nursing home
+Residence in a nursing home

 In all other respects, the experience of a person with dementia living in a nursing home will be comparable to that of living in a care home and the same recommendations apply when selecting the best nursing home for your loved one.